 Remember that amidst all the romance of a wedding, there are legal matters to take care of.
 If you hire an officiant who’s legally capable of binding your marriage, expect to spend a few hundred dollars for their time.
 If you have a civil ceremony, you’ll still need to pay a (smaller) legal fee for your marriage license.
 There’s no getting around these fees, so it’s important to incorporate them into your budget.

 Don’t get duped by dress costs.
-The average wedding dress may cost $1,564, but that doesn’t mean you have to spend that much.
+A wedding dress can cost thousands of dollars, but that doesn’t mean you have to spend that much.
 You can save by:

 - Renting a dress

 - Scouring Etsy or other online stores in lieu of expensive boutiques

 - Attending a trunk show to score a designer dress for less

 - Selling the dress after the big day

 Choose accessories mindfully.
 Pocket squares, jewelry, fancy watches, scarves, boutonnieres, cufflinks and more can all add to the cost of wedding attire.
 Scaling back on accessories can be a simple way to save some dough.

 Know that no two flowers are alike.
 In-season and locally grown flowers are typically priced lower than those that need to be shipped from far-off locales.
 Talk to your florist to discuss pricing for different flower varieties along with other strategies for managing costs, such as limiting the number of flowers you use and incorporating greenery and non-floral items into your decorations.